polyactis/pegaflow/README.md

 pip3 install pegapy3
 ```

-If the user intends to use functions beyond the DAX APIs, he/she should install the following Python packages as well.
+If a user intends to use Non-DAX Pegasus APIs, the following Python packages need to be installed as well.

 * "Werkzeug==0.14.1",
 * "Flask==0.12.4",